Amy Deasismont: Second album

 Deasismont started recording her second album in February 2006.
 Her producers sent her songs and she chose which ones she wanted included on the album.
 The album was recorded over four weekends at a pace of two to three songs per weekend.

 The album Still Me Still Now was published in May and the first single "Don't Cry Your Heart Out" was released a couple of weeks prior to the general album distribution.

 Although not much was heard from her in the spring, the second album was highly anticipated.
 Two days before the announced release date, she was interviewed on Nyhetsmorgon, a morning talk show, on TV4.
 The host surprised her by handing her a gold record for the album; it had already sold enough copies on pre-orders alone to be certified.
 "Don't Cry Your Heart Out" was a radio hit in Sweden.

 Still Me Still Now continued in the same style as the previous album, being mostly light-pop music.
 "Don't Cry Your Heart Out" was radio-friendly pop, but songs such as "Diamonds" and "No Regrets" were arranged in a style reminiscent of musicals.
 Some reviews wondered about the song selections, but Deasismont's voice was praised nevertheless.
 The selected songs were alleged by some to be unsuitable for Deasismont and her audience, but her potential was appreciated.

 In mid-2006, Deasismont took part in the Diggiloo tour, where she performed, among other songs, Edith Piaf's "Non, je ne regrette rien".
-Although Still Me Still Now wasn't as big a success outside Sweden as This Is Me Now, it was still popular in her home country.
+Although Still Me Still Now was not as big a success outside Sweden as This Is Me Now, it was still popular in her home country.
 She also held concerts beyond the Diggiloo tour; readers of the largest evening newspaper, Aftonbladet, voted her 2006 Summer Tour Queen.
 She released two more singles in late 2006, "Big Guns" and "It Can Only Get Better", and continued to appear on television, including appearances on such prime-time shows as Sommarkrysset, Go'kväll, and Vinterkrysset.
 In January 2007, she started a fan club that publishes a quarterly fan magazine called Amy Diamond Fanzine.
 Lastly, in September 2007 she sang "In The Ghetto" on Elvis – The Original Cast.